 HOW TO DATE AN EARLY NAVITIMER?

 During the production period of the early Navitimer, the number of beads – the small dots surrounding the bezel – varied from as many as 125 in the early 1950s to as few as 93 in 1960.
-It’s a small detail but an important one that can be used to date an early Navitimer!
+Itmay be a small detail, but it is also an important one that can be used to date an early Navitimer.

 This very first Navitimer, designed for the AOPA, did not feature the Breitling brand name or logo on the dial.
 Its iconic 806 reference was not stamped on the caseback, and the watch was only distributed to AOPA members.
 However, just a few years later, around 1956, the Navitimer was made available on the open market, featuring the Breitling name above a stylized winged logo and not bearing any reference to the AOPA.
 It was then that it also received its now iconic 806 reference.